turbot/steampipe-samples/all/hackernews/README.md

 This dashboard is driven by a picklist of distinct HN users.
 For the selected user it charts all their HN submissions and provides links to each item.

+## Sources

+This dashboard reports the number of HN items by target domain (e.g. www.nytimes.com), with a drilldown chart showing the timeline of items referring to each domain.

 # Setup

 1. Install [Steampipe](https://steampipe.io/downloads)